MARMOTatZJU/MARMOTatZJU.github.io/_pages/about.md

 Yinda (Frédéric) Xu (许胤达) is a PhD student in Computer Science at **Shanghai Jiaotong University**.
 His long-term interests consist of Robot Learning and Embodied AI.
 Specifically, Manipulation, Planning and Decision-Making, and Multi-Agent Intelligence.

-Currently, he is conducting a research internship in Robotics at **Zhipu.ai**, focusing on *Collaborative Bimanual Manipulation*, *Mobile Manipulation*, and more.
+Currently, he is conducting research on Robotics/Embodied AI at the **Beijing Academy Of AI (BAAI)** and the **Beijing Institute of General Artificial Intelligence**, jointly.

 <!-- *NOTE: Currently, he is actively seeking an opportunity for a Research Internship which is within the following domains:* -->